yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/managed-roles.md

 ## Delete a role

-You can only delete roles that are not assigned to any users.
+You can only delete custom roles, and only if the role is not assigned to any users.

 To delete a role, do the following: